Françoise Charlotte d'Aubigné: Biography

 Françoise Charlotte was the only child of Charles d'Aubigné and Geneviève Piètre, who were married on 23 February 1678.
-Because they were poor, her parents appealed to the future wife of Louis XIV, the marquise de Maintenon to help with her education.
+Because they were poor, her parents appealed to the future wife of Louis XIV, Madame de Maintenon, to help with her education.
 Maintenon agreed to help on the condition that Françoise Charlotte would be raised as Maintenon wished and would marry whom Maintenon chose for her.
 As a result, Madame de Maintenon was later to make her brother's only child the heir to the Maintenon estate which she had owned since 1674.

 Madame de Maintenon arranged the marriage of Françoise Charlotte with a member of the powerful House of Noailles.
 Madame de Maintenon arranged with Anne Jules de Noailles, the father of Madame de Gondrin, future wife of the Count of Toulouse, for the marriage of Françoise Charlotte to his son, Adrien Maurice, Count of Ayen.
 The wedding occurred on 31 March 1698 when she was aged 13 and he was approaching 20.
 During the following 21 years their marriage produced six children.